-(The question is can we get a "better" approximation with behavioral economic theory...)
+(The question is can we get an "even better" approximation with new theory...)

-2014 Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part, except for use as mitted in a license distributed with a certain product or service or otherwise on a password-protected website for classroom use.
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use as permitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning